Case: National Fair Housing Alliance v. Department of Housing and Urban Development

 Case Summary

 Congress amended the Fair Housing Act (FHA) in 1992 to establish the Fair Housing Initiatives Program (FHIP) which provides grants to certain private, nonprofit fair housing organizations to facilitate enforcement of the FHA.
-Under the Trump Administration, the U.S. Department of Housing and Development (HUD) began to refuse to implement the second and third years of existing multi-year FHIP awards nor award new grants from pending application cycles.
+Under the Trump Administration, the U.S. Department of Housing and Urban Development (HUD) began to refuse to either implement the second and third years of existing multi-year FHIP awards or to award new grants from pending application cycles.

-On June 24, 2025, the National Fair Housing Alliance and the Tennessee Fair Housing Council filed this lawsuit in the United States District Court for the District of Columbia against the HUD and its Secretary to challenge the withholding of FHIP grant money.
-This case was assigned to Judge Sparkle L. Sooknann.
-The plaintiffs sought to certify a class consisting of all other fair housing organizations who received multi-year Private Enforcement Initiative (PEI) awards in 2023 or 2024 but who have been unable to negotiate their second or third years with HUD.
+On June 24, 2025, the National Fair Housing Alliance and the Tennessee Fair Housing Council filed this lawsuit in the U.S. District Court for the District of Columbia against HUD and its Secretary to challenge the withholding of FHIP grant money.
+Plaintiffs sought to certify a class consisting of all other fair housing organizations who received multi-year Private Enforcement Initiative (PEI) awards in 2023 or 2024 but who have been unable to negotiate their second or third years with HUD.

 The following claims were brought in the complaint:

-1. HUD's refusal to administer FHIP grants violates the mandatory language in the FHIP provisions of the FHA and the FY2024 Appropriations Act.
-This would mean that the grant money is being unlawfully withheld under the Administrative Procedures Act (APA).
+1) HUD's refusal to administer FHIP grants violated the mandatory language in the FHIP provisions of the FHA and the FY2024 Appropriations Act.

-3. HUD exceeds the Executive Branch's constitutional authority and encroaches on the legislature's powers.
+3) HUD exceeded the Executive Branch's constitutional authority and encroached on the legislature's powers.

-The plaintiffs sought class certification, declaratory relief, and injunctive relief.
-Specifically, the plaintiffs asked that the court declare the refusal to administer FHIP grants unlawful and to order HUD to ensure all funds are dispersed.
+Plaintiffs sought class certification, declaratory relief, and injunctive relief.
+Specifically, Plaintiffs asked that the court declare the refusal to administer FHIP grants unlawful and to order HUD to ensure all funds are dispersed.
+This case was assigned to Judge Sparkle L. Sooknanan.

-Shortly thereafter, on September 30, 2025, the court denied plaintiffs’ separate motion to suspend the September 30 fiscal year 2024 lapse date for FHIP funds by fourteen days.
-Plaintiffs argued the extension was necessary to preserve their ability to challenge award determinations, but the court found they had not met the burden for preliminary injunctive relief and noted that HUD had already obligated the FY2024 funds before the lapse date, thereby providing the relief originally sought in the complaint.
+On September 29, plaintiffs asked the court to suspend the September 30 fiscal year 2024 lapse date for FHIP funds by fourteen days.
+Plaintiffs argued the extension was necessary to preserve their ability to challenge award determinations.
+But the court found they had not met the burden for preliminary injunctive relief and noted that HUD had already obligated the FY2024 funds before the lapse date, thereby providing the relief originally sought in the complaint.

 Summary Authors